TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 11/Acts 11.14.md

 ---

-who shall speak unto thee words, whereby thou shalt be saved, thou and all thy house.
+who will speak to you words by which you will be saved, you and all your house.'